Control Barrier Function based Attack-Recovery with Provable Guarantees: Attack Detection

 which is a contradiction and hence, $\hat t_d\leq T$. \end{proof}

-Lemma \ref{Lemma td hat td relation} implies that the attack-detection mechanism in \eqref{eq: t_d estimate} raises an alert on or before the system trajectories reach the boundary of the set $\partial S$ under an attack.
+Lemma \ref{Lemma td hat td relation} implies that the attack-detection mechanism in \eqref{eq: t_d estimate} raises an alert on or before the system trajectories reach the boundary of the set $\partial K$ under an attack.
 In other words, while the detection-mechanism \eqref{eq: t_d estimate} can have false positives (i.e., raise an alert when there is no attack), it will never have a false negative (i.e., it will not miss any attack).

-\subsection{Adaptive scheme for ZCBF-based attack detection}
+\subsection{Adaptive Scheme for ZCBF-based Attack Detection}

-One of the limitations of using the inequality $H(x,u)\leq 0$ at the boundary of the safe set $S$ for detecting an attack is that it is not robust due to the following two reasons: (i) any small measurement uncertainty or disturbance can lead to violation of safety, and (ii) any non-zero delay in response will lead to violation of safety.
-One method to make the detection method robust is to check the inequality at the boundary of the set $S_c = \{x\; |\; B(x)\leq -c\}$ for some $c>0$.
+One of the limitations of using the inequality \eqref{eq: safety cond} at the boundary of the safe set $K$ for detecting an attack is that it is not robust due to the following two reasons: (i) any small measurement uncertainty or disturbance can lead to violation of safety, and (ii) any nonzero delay in responding to the attack can lead to violation of safety.
+Assume that the set $K$ is compact and let $K_c \coloneqq \{x\; |\; B(x)\leq -c\}$ be a sublevel set of the function $B$ for a given $c\geq 0$.
+Using this, one method to make the detection method robust is to check the inequality at the boundary of the set $K_c$ for some $c>0$.
 Define $c_M\in \mathbb R$ as